Hanzian/Elections-Analysis-1/README.md

 ### The winner candidate

 after the analysis of election_result.csv, the candidate who won the most votes is **Diana DeGette** with **72,892 voters that is 73.8% of total votes**

+## Election-Audit Summary

+The analysis of this election showed us the performance of using Python because it took us less time and gave us correct results.
+We can use the same code and revisit it as needed for other elections.
+We can even give the results of the votes and the percentage that each candidate got per county